Grammatical aspect: Italian

 Italian language example using the verb mangiare ("to eat"):

 The imperfetto/trapassato prossimo contrasts with the passato remoto/trapassato remoto in that imperfetto renders an imperfective (continuous) past while passato remoto expresses an aorist (punctual/historical) past.

 Other aspects in Italian are rendered with other periphrases, like prospective (io sto per mangiare "I'm about to eat", io starò per mangiare "I shall be about to eat"), or continuous/progressive (io sto mangiando "I'm eating", io starò mangiando "I shall be eating").

-Indo-Aryan languages

 Hindi

 Hindi has three aspects, habitual aspect, perfective aspect and the progressive aspect.
 Each of these three aspects are formed from their participles.
 The aspects of Hindi when conjugated into their personal forms can be put into five grammatical moods: indicative, presumptive, subjunctive, contrafactual, and imperative.
 In Hindi, the aspect marker is overtly separated from the tense/mood marker.
 Periphrastic Hindi verb forms consist of two elements.
 The first of these two elements is the aspect marker.
 The second element (the copula) is the common tense/mood marker.